rees-kyle/public_personal_knowledge_base/notes/personal-development.md

 - Self-reflection and self-awareness: Take time to understand yourself, your strengths, weaknesses, values, and beliefs.
 Reflect on your thoughts, emotions, and behaviors to gain insight into your patterns and areas for growth.

 - Goal setting: Set clear, specific, and achievable goals that align with your values and aspirations.
 Break them down into smaller, actionable steps to track your progress and stay motivated.
+A [[backlog|Backlog]] can be used.

 - Continuous learning: Engage in lifelong learning by reading books, attending seminars, taking courses, or acquiring new skills.
 Stay curious and open-minded to expand your knowledge and broaden your perspectives.
 Here are some [[examples|personal-development.continuous-learning.examples]] and [[techniques|personal-development.continuous-learning.techniques]].